 You can download an app for the Disney Magic Timer™ and other Frozen extras.
-Although it, unfortunately, doesn’t alert your kids as to when to brush different parts of their mouths, the toothbrush itself will pulse to let them know when their two minutes of brushing have elapsed.
+Although, unfortunately, it doesn’t alert your kids when to brush different parts of their mouths, it will pulse to let them know when their two minutes of brushing have elapsed.

 Ages: 8+ years

-This toothbrush has a great handle that is thick, sports an easy to grip “S” curve, and comes fitted with environmentally friendly, skid-proof rubber.
+This toothbrush has a great thick handle, sports an easy to grip “S” curve, and comes fitted with environmentally friendly, skid-proof rubber.
 The bristles are soft enough for your toddler’s delicate mouth, and the mini brush head is a perfect size to reach those back teeth.
 An LED light allows you to see into your child’s mouth, so you can be sure every spot is getting cleaned.

 This brush doesn’t rotate but instead utilizes micro vibrations.
 These provide a gentle gum massage to promote healthy tooth growth.

-It isn’t a rechargeable product, so batteries are required, but it does automatically turn off after two minutes, so your child knows when to stop brushing.
+It isn’t rechargeable, so batteries are required, though it automatically turns off after two minutes so your child knows when to stop brushing.

 Ages: 6 months-4 years

-If the eyes are the windows to the soul, then the smile is the reflection of the heart.
+If the eyes are windows to the soul, then smiles are the reflection of the heart.
 Keep your child’s smile healthy and radiant by instilling good hygiene habits as early as possible.
-Since anything can be a game if it’s fun, there’s no reason bathroom routines need to feel like a chore, whether it’s brushing teeth or practicing using the toilet on their potty seat.
+Since anything can become a game if it’s fun, there’s no reason bathroom routines need to feel like a chore, whether it’s brushing teeth or practicing using the toilet on their potty seat.
 A little imagination and a great toothbrush will keep your child’s grin white and healthy for life, so they’ll never be afraid to smile their heart out to the world.